 You can’t miss Lycabettus Hill.
 It’s Athens’ highest spot and a trip to the top is one of the city’s recommended experiences because of the 360-degree view.
 The most common way to get there is by funicular but, if you’ve got it in you, you should definitely walk to the summit (almost 300m above sea level).
 It’s easier than you think as the paved path ascends mostly gradually through a pine forest planted in the late 19th century, containing bridges, benches and even an outdoor theatre.
 It will make the view from the pristine white church of Agios Giorgos at the top even more special.
 There is also a café-restaurant for you to savour the moment.

 The hill opposite the Acropolis is steeped in history.
-Just a few steps from Dionysios Areopagitou (the pedestrianised street that takes you around the Acropolis), a path leads to the Hill of the Nymphs and Pnyx (both of which make up Philopappou Hill, named after a Roman consul whose funeral monument you will find at the top along with a 19th-century observatory).
-The history of the hill is intriguing.
+Just a few steps from Dionysios Areopagitou (the pedestrianised street that takes you around the Acropolis), a path leads to the Hill of the Nymphs and Pnyx (which make up Philopappou Hill, named after a Roman consul whose funeral monument you will find at the top along with a 19th-century observatory).
 Pnyx was the meeting place of democratic legislatures in antiquity and you’ll also find the Prison of Socrates and the Byzantine church of St Dimitrios Loumbardiaris as you wander around.
 It’s also an oasis for rare tortoises and birds, with pine trees and other Mediterranean flora.
-And of course, there’s the view from the top, with the Acropolis and the Athens metropolis spreading out before you.
+From the top, there are great views of the Acropolis and the Athens metropolis.

 Pedion tou Areos